 - usually located at /etc/sudoers.
 Configuration can be appended at /etc/sudoers.d - should not be edited directly but with the command visudo - visudo checks the syntax is correct before saving the file.
-In case there's an error in the syntax the sudo command will be disabled, so visudo prevents us from accidentally disabling sudo - this file is formed by a series of lines in the form user-spec host-spec = (runasuser-spec) command-spec - this sample line allows user antonio to run the command shutdown as root in host abyecto antonio abyecto=(root) shutdown - as the sudoers file is checked locally, the host-spec only makes sense when we have a common sudgers file for several machines sudoers file
+In case there's an error in the syntax the sudo command will be disabled, so visudo prevents us from accidentally disabling sudo - this file is formed by a series of lines in the form

-- the user-spec can be an username, an #userid, a %groupname or a %#groupid, an alias or a list of those elements separated by comma (,) - the host-spec can be a hostname, a qualified hostname, a host address, a network address, an alias or a list of those elements separated by comma (,) - the runasuser-spec can be an username, an #userid, a %groupname or a %#groupid, an alias or a list of those elements separated by comma (,) - the command-spec can be a command name, an alias or a list of those elements separated by comma (,) - any of those -spec can be 'ALL', specifying any user, host, or command sudoers file
+- the user-spec can be an username, an #userid, a %groupname or a %#groupid, an alias or a list of those elements separated by comma (,) - the host-spec can be a hostname, a qualified hostname, a host address, a network address, an alias or a list of those elements separated by comma (,) - the runasuser-spec can be an username, an #userid, a %groupname or a %#groupid, an alias or a list of those elements separated by comma (,) - the command-spec can be a command name, an alias or a list of those elements separated by comma (,) - any of those -spec can be 'ALL', specifying any user, host, or command sudo and sudoers sudoers file aliases can be defined with where TypeOfAlias can be User_Alias, Runas_Alias, Host_Alias and Cmnd_Alias